Response To Intervention Start Up Packet

 With this referral form, all you have to do is send the form to the teacher, they fill it out, and the responses get populated in a Google Spreadsheet.

-If the area of need is articulation, I have a quick articulation screening form that I made.
-Again, this is NOT standardized, but i find it helpful to collect non-standardized information.
-As a bonus, I color coded the screening form so you can have a quick glance if the student’s errors are age appropriate or not.
+If the area of need is articulation, I have a quick articulation screening form I made.
+Again, this is NOT standardized, but I find it helpful to collect non-standardized information.
+As a bonus, I color coded the screening form so you can quickly gage if the student’s errors are age-appropriate or not.

-For this, a may just provide the teacher with classroom strategies and a progress monitoring/data sheet to track progress and check back in a few months!
+For this child, I may just provide the teacher with classroom strategies and a progress monitoring/data sheet to track progress and check back in a few months!
 (This is also included in the start up packet!)

-Let’s say a child qualifies for tier 3 services.
-Then, I contact the parent with a note home.
-You will have access to our form.
-Why invent the wheel?
+Let’s say a child qualifies for Tier 3 services.
+I contact the parent with a note home.
+You will have access to my form.
+Why re-invent the wheel?

 For my tier 3 speech and language students, I create an individual goal.
-I track all progress in google drive.
-I also provide a data tracking sheet and then ways to graph progress.
+I track all progress in Google Drive.
+In this packet, you will receive a data tracking sheet and ways to graph progress.
 I LOVE this one!
 It makes data, data, data much easier to gather and track.